The Freedom of Business Act regulates the registration of natural persons with the Business Central Register and Information.

 - registration with the Social Insurance Institution (ZUS); it is now also possible to register on-line.

-Some of these stages can be completed in a service point for businesses.
-A registering body has a duty to send applications to the appropriate bodies together with the confirmation of registration and other documents provided by a business within 3 days.
+Most of these stages can be completed upon submitting one application concerning the registration.
+In case of CEIDG, a system will send applications to the appropriate bodies together with information on the registration and other documents provided by the undertaking.

 The following documents are necessary in order to register: